unt-libraries/edtf-validate/README.md

 Dependencies
 ------------

-You need these packages for edtf to work, installing via setup should take care of this for you.
+You need these packages for edtf-validate to work, installing via setup should take care of this for you.

 1. pyparsing
 2. argparse